Poonam Sinha files nomination from Lucknow

 -

-Poonam Sinha, wife of actor-turned-politician Shatrughan Sinha, filed her nomination from Lucknow Parliamentary Constituency on Thursday, two days after she joined the Samajwadi Party (SP).
+Poonam Sinha, wife of actor-turned-politician Shatrughan Sinha, on Thursday filed her nomination as a Samajwadi Party (SP) candidate from Lucknow against Union Minister and BJP leader Rajnath Singh.

-Sinha, an SP-BSP-RLD candidate from Lucknow, is pitted against Union Minister Rajnath Singh in the constituency.
-Rajnath had won from Lucknow in the 2014 general elections.
+After filing her nomination papers, she held a road show in which hundreds of SP workers participated raising slogans against the BJP governments at the Centre and in the state.

-SP, BSP, and RLD are contesting Lok Sabha polls in alliance in Uttar Pradesh in which the SP will contest on 37 seats, BSP on 38 and RLD on three.
+Poonam Sinha joined the Samajwadi Party (SP) on Tuesday in the presence of SP chief Akhilesh Yadav's wife Dimple Yadav.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)